 After all, as a team, you are all moving towards one goal.
 If you want to encourage 360-degree feedback in your team, overcome the 2nd fear.

 Due to the fear of losing personal recognition, some individuals don’t give credit where it is due.

 When you don’t acknowledge the efforts of others, you can’t encourage growth, productivity, or even self-confidence in your team.

 The same ego that keeps you from recognizing the opinions of others also keeps you from openly acknowledging the successes of those around you.

 Remember that great leader knows that they are nothing without their team, and they know that if they have accomplished a goal, they were only able to do so because of the joint efforts of their team.

 So, stop keeping all the glory of accomplishment to yourself, and share it with those who have helped you to achieve success.

-You can clearly see how one fear leads to other and how each fear keeps you from attaining true leadership style.
+You can clearly see how one fear leads to another and how each fear keeps you from attaining a true leadership style.
 So, face your fears and doubts, and new worlds will open to you – Robert Kiyosaki

 How Does Courage Define True Leadership?